FabianoAlexandre/FabianoAlexandre/README.md

 ## **_About Me!_**
 Hallo!
 My name is Fabiano, I am 39 years old, I'm from São Paulo - SP and I am student of systems development.
 I'm passionate about tecnology and I always seek to be up to date and learning more and more.
 I currently work as a bus driver in the city of São Paulo but I would love to join the Systems development area.
 Thank you for the visit in my GitHub and feel free, let's share knowledge.
+Currently I'm studying and postgraduate in forensic computing and expertise digital

 ## **_Personal Informations_**.
 - 🔭 I’m currently: